pretzelhammer/rust-blog/readme.md

 To be compatible with [Rust](https://github.com/rust-lang/rust), all code examples in this blog are licensed under [Apache License Version 2.0](./license-apache) or [MIT License](./license-mit), at your option.

-I'd like to retain exclusive rights to the English version of the posts themselves, but as mentioned above you're free to translate posts and promote your translations however you like.
+I'd like to retain exclusive rights to the English version of the posts themselves, but as mentioned above if you translate a post into another language you're welcome to promote your translations however you like.